AyubBen/Portfolio/R/Life Expectansy & GDP.md

 ## Business Case Scenario (I created my own case):
-The business case of this study is to investigate the physical health of the population in developing and developed countries over the years, and whether GDP played a role in equation.
+The business case of this project is to investigate the physical health of the population in developing and developed countries over the years, and whether GDP played a role in equation.
 Attributes such as GDP, life expectancy, adult mortality, infant deaths are all promising attributes to analyze and find interesting predictions.
-Two countries have been chosen to narrow the focus of the study and make it more impactful and specific.
+Two countries have been chosen to narrow the focus of the project and make it more impactful and specific.
 The countries that will be used are Germany as a developed country and China as a developing country.